 What Do Scorpions Eat?

 Scorpions are born with a survival instinct and are designed to survive in harsh climates.
 Their diet primarily consists of insects.
 Compared to other arachnids (spiders, ticks, mites, etc.), scorpions have the unique ability to slow their metabolism and oxygen intake such that they can survive on only one insect a year.
 They are also able to quickly attack and hunt their prey whenever the need arises.

 The anatomy of a scorpion has been explained in detail below.

-- Scorpions have a hard exoskeleton made out of chitin — a hard, protective, and flexible substance composed of polysaccharide and nitrogen.
+- Scorpions have a hard exoskeletoniXA rigid external skeleton that supports and protects an insect's body. made out of chitin — a hard, protective, and flexible substance composed of polysaccharide and nitrogen.

 - A scorpion’s body is divided into two major components — the cephalothorax and the opisthosoma.

 - The cephalothorax is a fused head and thorax, comprising the eyes, mouth, and chelicerae.
 It contains a pair of eyes at the top, called the median eyes, and two to five pairs of eyes at the sides called the lateral eyes.

 - The opisthosoma is the posterior part of the body that is attached to the cephalothorax.
 It comprises the abdomen and respiratory organs of the scorpions.
 The section of opisthosoma that bears the legs is called the mesosoma.

 - The telson is a bulb located at the end of a scorpion’s body and consists of the two venom glands.
 It is covered with sensory hairs on the outside.
 This bulbous part of a scorpion’s body, with the help of its stinger or aculeus, is responsible for puncturing the chosen prey and transferring the potent venom that kills the prey.

 - The segmented curved tail and the stinger of a scorpion’s body form the metasoma — the posterior section of the opisthosoma.